Behavioural

 Stay connected !

 Students at WUR can enroll in the Thesis Behavioural Ecology course.
-There you can find the links to the weekly Journal Clubs and Thesis & Waffle meetings and all documents and forms needed to successfully complete your thesis/internship with us at BHE.
+There you can find the links to the biweekly Thesis Peer meetings and all documents and forms needed to successfully complete your thesis/internship with us at BHE.

-All students are highly encouraged to join the Journal Clubs and Thesis & Waffles meetings.
+All students are highly encouraged to join the Thesis Peer meetings.

 By enrolling in the course, you will also automatically subscribe to the BHE student mail list.
 You can double-check your enrolment on the Brightspace “Thesis Behavioural Ecology” / communication /classlist.